 It's also untrue that people with darker skin don't ever burn.
 "Anyone can get a sunburn with too much sun exposure," says Dr. Hayes.
 "Your risk is affected by skin type, the medications you take and your length of time in the sun.
 But it's a myth that anyone is immune to sunburn."

 Myth: People of color don't get skin cancer

 The myth that people of color don't get skin cancer is harmful.
 Because of this belief, skin cancer is often diagnosed much later for people with darker skin.

 "I've had family members with skin cancer," says Dr. Hayes.
 "People are often unaware of the fact that skin cancer can happen with any individual, of any skin type.
 Because of this, skin cancer is often diagnosed later at a more advanced stage.
 That affects the prognosis and outcome."
 Music legend Bob Marley died of skin cancer when he was just 36.

 Dr. Hayes says that all skin types benefit from a yearly skin check-up.
 The earlier skin cancer is detected, the better the outcome.

 Early detection is your best defense against skin cancer.
 Call 800.922.0000 to schedule an appointment with one of our board-certified dermatologists.

-New Skin of Color clinic
+Ethnic Skin clinic

 As an academic dermatologist of color, Dr. Hayes is excited to train dermatologists to treat all types of skin.
 "The lack of diversity in textbooks and articles has been well documented," she says.
 "One major reason we're launching the clinic is to train future generations of dermatologists how to treat diverse patients."
-There are fewer than 20 skin of color clinics in the United States that are affiliated with an academic dermatology clinic.
+There are fewer than 20 ethnic skin clinics in the United States that are affiliated with an academic dermatology clinic.